rootmeet/two-tier-app/readme.md

 docker run -d --name flaskapp -v mysql-data:/var/lib/mysql -v ./message.sql:/docker-entrypoint-initdb.d/message.sql --network=twotier -e MYSQL_HOST=mysql -e MYSQL_USER=root -e MYSQL_PASSWORD=admin -e MYSQL_DB=mydb -p 5000:5000 flaskapp:latest
 ```
 ## Notes
-Make sure to replace placeholders (e.g., your_username, your_password, your_database) with your actual MySQL configuration.
+<ul><li>Make sure to replace placeholders (e.g., your_username, your_password, your_database) with your actual MySQL configuration.</li>

-This is a basic setup for demonstration purposes.
-In a production environment, you should follow best practices for security and performance.
+<li>This is a basic setup for demonstration purposes.
+In a production environment, you should follow best practices for security and performance.</li>

-Be cautious when executing SQL queries directly.
-Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.
+<li>Be cautious when executing SQL queries directly.
+Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.</li>

-If you encounter issues, check Docker logs and error messages for troubleshooting.
+<li>If you encounter issues, check Docker logs and error messages for troubleshooting.</li></ul>